← Back to Blog

 Key Insight

-These aren't compromised versions of larger models—they're purpose-built tools optimized for specific tasks.
+These aren't compromised versions of larger models—they're purpose-built tools optimised for specific tasks.

 Composability: The Art of Building Complex Systems